at1as92/face-mask-detection/README.md

 ## Introduction
 This repository contains the code used for NP's Specialist Diploma in Robotics Engineering Computer Vision and Deep Learning mini project.

 This mini project requires a CNN-based model to be built to detect if humans are wearing face masks in a real-time video stream.
 Green and red bounding boxes, along with the corresponding labels and confidence scores shall be drawn to indicate with and without mask respectively.
+A sample of the dataset provided can be found [here](https://github.com/at1as92/face-mask-detection/tree/main/Mask%20Detection%20Training/Sample%20Images).

 ## Face Detection
 Experimented with 3 different models to evaluate and select an optimal face detector model.
 Evaluation was performed against Fold #1 (291 images) of the Face Detection Data Set and Benchmark ([FDDB](https://vis-www.cs.umass.edu/fddb/)) using the COCO metrics.
 Ground truth labels were converted from elliptical to rectangular bounding boxes to facilitate evaluation.
 Time taken to process images was taken as proxy of computation requirements for each face detector.